Knowledge Architecture

 Scan Layer — Key Points

-• • Each Q&A links MoM to tradition, SMM, AI, and knowledge practice.
+• • Each Q&A keeps MoM tied to navigation, relation, and applied use.

 How is MoM different from SMM?